 The following assumptions were used in valuing the liabilities and benefits under the Plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the Board of Trustees.
 These parties are responsible for selecting the assumptions used for this valuation.
-The assumptions prescribed are based on the last experience study, dated February 2012, prepared by a former actuary.
+The assumptions prescribed are based on the last experience study, dated February 2012, prepared by a former actuary and an economic assumption review dated September 11, 2014.